 - Connect with people who know what it is to be in persistent pain and can understand what you are experiencing

-When it comes to pain our bodies can be over protective, and the pain system is one area in which this over protective role can really excel.
-Pain that lasts longer than a few months can be in part because your pain system is more efficient and sensitive – your nervous system has learnt that pain is the ‘go-to’ response.
+When it comes to pain our bodies can be overprotective, and the pain system is one area in which this overprotective role can really excel.
+Pain that lasts longer than a few months can be in part because your pain system is more efficient and sensitive – your nervous system has learned that pain is the ‘go-to’ response.
 The pain pathways become entrenched and the nerves in the spinal cord and brain change and become more responsive.

 There is a science to pain and when you understand it, it makes heaps of sense.
 However, despite the growing tsunami of research in this area many health professionals don’t know about it or understand it.
 To be clear, pain protection isn’t about weakness or mental issues.
 It’s also not about a worsening trauma or injury.
 It is however about your body doing a really good job of protecting itself.

 When our pain system becomes overprotective, it can stop us, sometimes literally in our tracks.
 It means we are going to move less, participate less in everyday activities, and sometimes even engage less socially.
 These are the things that are actually necessary to help move us away from persistent pain and towards recovery.

 The good news is that re-training can help to wind back over-protection so that your system is less sensitive, and this can mean less pain.

 The first step is to understand your pain.
 Just understanding can help to reduce pain.

 Of course, we don’t want to reduce necessary protective responses, but resetting the system to provide protection when needed, and not activate when you don’t.

 PainWISE can help you understand pain.
 This 4-week course covers:

 - The neuroscience of pain, explaining how the pain system works in the body including the factors that amp it up and those that calm it down.